regulad/regulad.github.io/projects/index.md

 This page is a list of projects I currently have ongoing/completed.

-{% include elements/posts/category.html category="projects" header="Entries" %}
+{% include elements/posts/category.html category="projects" header="Entries" excerpt="" %}